Hey this kicks so much ass I love it!

-Content warnings: body horror, self harm mention, suicidal ideation, racially charged violence (i try to keep it light but it IS a game about killing neonazis), alcohol, abuse mention, gender dysphoria, loss of bodily autonomy, apocalyptic ideation, looking back on this list the game seems super grim but i promise it's not
+Content warnings: body horror, self harm mention, suicidal ideation, racially charged violence (i try to keep it light but it IS a game about killing neonazis), alcohol, abuse mention, gender dysphoria, loss of bodily autonomy, apocalyptic ideation, cults (including some jokes in poor taste about cults that i regret and intend to remove when i have the resources to do so), looking back on this list the game seems super grim but i promise it's not

 WARNING: The Linux version of this game is untested and so may be kinda janky!!
 If you encounter any bugs email me at the address in the game's readme.txt file!!

-Buying this game grants you a season pass to all of Season 1.
-Keep updating the game as new episodes come out to continue playing!!
+Buying this game grants you a season pass to all of Season 1, which has been completed!
+The second season of the game is also fully available to play!